2t10p/Foundation-invoice/README.md

 美英九對發票
 ==================

-use Foundation 4 Make a web app that can do match taiwan invoice prize and with two dub voice ...
+Use Foundation 4 Make a responsive web that can do match taiwan invoice prize and with two funny guy voice ...

+At mobile device the voice function is work not smooth

-and the voice is download from
+The voice is download from

 Bumbler to Speech
 http://zhusee2.github.io/bumbler-to-speech/